sinhui99/FinalYearProject-sinhui/README.md

 		conda install -c anaconda h5py
 		conda install pillow

-7. To rebuild the system, run the following files: (please get data_preprocessing file from the folder ForUbuntuUser or ForWindowsUser)
+7. To rebuild the system, run the following files: (please get data_preprocessing file from the folder ForUbuntuUser or ForWindowsUser, move the file to root if you want to run it)

 		data_preprocessing.ipynb or data_proprocessing.py
 		feature_extraction.ipynb or feature_extraction.py